lelouchzr/lelouchzr/README.md

 # 💫 About Me:
 Hello!
 I'm a french Software Engineering student at **EPITECH** in France, currently in an international exchange at **Inha University** in South Korea and living in Incheon.

-I love coding and building cool stuff — whether it's small tools, bigger projects, or just experimenting with new tech.
+I love coding and building cool stuff, whether it's small tools, bigger projects, or just experimenting with new tech.

-I enjoy a wide range of music — Metro Boomin and NewJeans are among my favorites.
+I enjoy a wide range of music, Metro Boomin and NewJeans are among my favorites.
 I also enjoy gaming in my free time.

 Always curious, always learning.